VictoriaMetrics/vmgather/README.md

 3. **Validate** credentials and detect components.
 4. **Preview** metrics via sampling API calls.
 5. **Configure obfuscation** for IPs, jobs, or extra labels and review the estimated number of series that will be exported per component/job.
-6. **Export** – the backend streams `/api/v1/export`, obfuscates records (including sample previews), and creates a zip bundle with metadata + checksums.
+6. **Export** – pick a staging directory + metric step, watch the live progress/ETA (with the current partial file path), and let the backend stream batches to disk before archiving/obfuscating into a final bundle.

 See [docs/user-guide.md](docs/user-guide.md) for UI screenshots and parameter descriptions.